miwermi/DA-team-proj/README.md

 After cleaning data in Excel, data was analyzed in Python’s Jupyter Notebook, R & R Studio, and PostgreSQL in PG Admin 4.
 Our next step is to take the final dataset into Tableau to create visualizations of all we had discovered.

+### Results

 ### Presentation
 A draft of our final presentation on Google Slides can be found [here](https://drive.google.com/drive/folders/1dIl_HQMr_-6D60YDfMqz8rI3Jj3ies11?usp=sharing).

 ## Machine Learning Model
-Our goal for this project is to use K-Means unsupervised machine learning.
-We plan on starting with Linear Regression, and exploring Multi-Linear Regression analysis in R.  We are also exploring other analyses, possibly a 2 Way ANOVA looking at game players, and game play time agains the category and meachanics data.
-Because there are so many features in both the category and mechanics data, we plan to use PCA to reduce these number of features.
-We are also interested in cluster using Kmeans and the elbow method to see if some of the data are grouped differently than they are currently labelled by BoardGameGeeks.
+Due to the large number of features in both the category and mechanics data, we used PCA to reduce these number of features.
+We then clustered our data using Kmeans and the elbow method to see if some of the data are grouped differently than they are currently labelled by BoardGameGeeks.

-Currently we are looking to input game play time, player min/max, 'best' game by votes both raw and weighted, complexity, site views, category, and game mechanics.
-- A couple possible hypotheses:  Games with more people, longer play times, higher compexity should be clustered together and include labels like "civilization", "building", "campaigns".
-Are there games with fewer people, with shorter play times that also cluster together under categories or mechanics?
-Any outliers?

 ### Preliminary Preprocessing
 The raw data was in .csv format, was opened in Excel for initial cleaning.
 Deleted columns that we determined were irrelevant to our analysis (sort index: the games already have an object id, min age and player age, language dependence; podcast, blog, website: these had no bearing, board game honors (with out honors drops approx 1600 games), board game artists, publishers, game creators:  nearly all of these categories dropped too many values as well as create a skewed dataset.